medvir/SmaltAlign/README.md

 To ensure you have all dependencies needed for SmaltAlign installed you can use the `environment.yml` file.
 First you need to have [Conda](https://conda.io/docs/install/quick.html) installed).
 With the command `conda env create -f <path>/environment.yml` you will create a copy of the SmaltAlign environment.
-You enter the environment with the command `source activate SmaltAlign` (and leave it with `source deactivate`).
+You enter the environment with the command `conda activate SmaltAlign` (and leave it with `conda deactivate`).
 For more information visit following link to [Managing environments](https://conda.io/docs/using/envs.html).